plone/bobtemplates.plone/docs/addon.rst

     mrbob -O collective.todos bobtemplates.plone:addon

-This will create a Python package for you which you can extedn manually or by using other subtemplates like ``theme`` or ``content_type`` from bobtemplates.plone.
+This will create a Python package for you which you can extend manually or by using other subtemplates like ``theme`` or ``content_type`` from bobtemplates.plone.